 Overview

-The Master of Applied Science (MAppSc) degree is a research-based postgraduate degree in a topic applicable to Applied Science.
-A candidate would normally have completed a Bachelor of Applied Science (BAppSc) degree in a related subject area before undertaking the MAppSc, but the degree is also open to those with other relevant qualifications.
+The Master of Applied Science (MAppSc) is a 180-point, coursework postgraduate degree.
+A candidate would normally be a graduate but the degree is also open to those with other relevant qualifications.

 - Applied Geology